francisco-linux/loiane.github.io/_posts/2017-07-30-getting-started-with-angular-material-2.md

 VSCode has a very good extension to work with Angular Material components.

-In the HTML templates we can simply type `md-` and the extension provide code snippets for the components available in angulat material.
+In the HTML templates we can simply type `mat-` and the extension provide code snippets for the components available in angulat material.

 This is the extension I use: [Angular Material 2, Flex layout 1, Covalent 1 & Material icon snippets](https://marketplace.visualstudio.com/items?itemName=1tontech.angular-material).